 Telemedicine began as a way to serve rural populations with limited access to doctors.
 It is gaining popularity everywhere because of the advantages it offers.
 These include:

 - Doing more with less.
-Doctors are passing on the expense of a standard “brick and mortar” office.
+Doctors are expanding their ability to reach patients beyond their “brick and mortar” office.

 - Convenience.
-Patients don’t have to travel to an office.
-They can see the doctor from their home, their car, or their workplace.
-If you have a computer or a smart phone, your doctor is just a click away.
+You don’t have to travel to an office every time you need care.
+You can see the doctor from your home, your car, or your workplace.
+It’s simple to connect with your doctor using a computer or smart phone.

 - Access to quality care.
-If you live in a remote area, your choices of doctors may be limited.
-This opens the door to more doctors and more specialists.
+If you live in a remote area, there may be a limited number of doctors you can see.
+With virtual care, you get access to more doctors and specialists.

 Most insurance providers, including Medicaid, allow for the use of telemedicine.
 You must see a doctor or specialist that has a valid medical license in your state.
-Telemedicine can be used for diagnostic tests, progress monitoring, and with specialists outside the patient’s area.
+Find out if your insurance will cover a telemedicine visit and if you’ll have any out-of-pocket costs.

 When can telemedicine help me?